Medicare Enrollment

 Medicare Advantage is the private alternative to Original Medicare.
 By law, these private plans have to cover at least the same benefits as Medicare Part A and Part B together.
 Beyond that, they can offer broader benefits that vary by plan.

 As a reminder, Part A is hospital coverage.
 It covers care that you get at an inpatient facility, such as a hospital, skilled nursing center or psychiatric hospital.
-Part B covers medically necessary outpatient care.
+Part B helps cover medically necessary outpatient care.
 That includes regular doctor visits, annual vaccines, X-rays and lab tests, checkups and ambulance rides, among other things.

 Private Medicare plans can be structured in different ways, but most fall into one of two categories: health maintenance organizations (HMOs) or preferred provider organizations (PPOs).